-At the age of nineteen, majority of the students who have enrolled in art colleges are supposed to declare whether they are either fine artists or commercial artists.
+At the age of nineteen, the majority of the students who have enrolled in art colleges are supposed to declare whether they are either fine artists or commercial artists.
 It is quite disappointing that this decision is taken based on an outdated formula made many decades ago by the arts school teachers.

 The unwritten formula for choosing your major goes like this